 Respected coil winding equipment manufacturers - Potter Rayfield in Atlanta and James Equipment in Ohio - were acquired in 1983 and later conjoined to form the present PRJ Equipment Company.

-Metal Castings Company, EMC’s aluminum foundry division, was acquired from Alcoa and moved from New York to its present location in Washington County Industrial Park in early 1986.
+Metal Castings Company, an aluminum foundry division, was acquired from Alcoa and moved from New York to its present location in Washington County Industrial Park in early 1986.
+Metal Castings was divested in 2018.

 Federal Pacific Transformer Company was purchased in 1986 and moved from Chicago to its current site at 601 Old Airport Rd. in Bristol, VA.
 While supplying mining transformers to meet Line Power’s needs, Federal Pacific also rapidly became a major contender in national and international dry-type transformer markets.